dpapala/ocasi-open-consent-interface/README.md

-# OCASI – Open Consent-Aware Service Interface
+# OCASI – Open Consent-Aware Interface

 ## Overview

-OCASI is a small, self-hostable digital commons artefact designed to provide a clear, machine-readable interface for handling explicit user consent in decentralized and self-hosted services.
+OCASI is a small, self-hostable reference component digital commons artefact designed to provide a clear, machine-readable interface for handling explicit user consent in decentralized and self-hosted services.
 Its purpose is to externalize consent management from applications, reducing duplicated logic and enabling consistent, reusable consent-derived access rules across systems.

 The artefact focuses strictly on the lifecycle and evaluation of explicit consent.
 It does not seek to become a general authorization or identity framework.
 OCASI is intentionally narrow, stable in scope, and designed to operate as a standalone component.